byui-cse/cse251-course/week03/teach.md

 ### Instructions:

-- Try to speed up this program
+- Try to speed up this program.
+Use any programming technique learned in this course or in any other programming course.
 - you can change the Board class
 - talk with your team before making changes
 - make backups if you try something that doesn't work